manuelp/manuelp.github.io/_posts/2016-01-10-practical-category-theory.markdown

 tags: category-theory, math, type-system
 ---

 Sometimes you find a paper, post, presentation or podcast that hits the nail on the head: it explains some concepts in a clear and simple way, that you can understand right away.
 You read it at the right moment, and helps you to connect the dots and come up with new knowledge and new perspectives on what you do, how and why.
 You know, when you have the feeling that several pieces of the puzzle fall into place.
-Those are the "Aha!" moments that feels so exciting, satisfying and useful, and that you should cultivate by learning and practicing new stuff, exposing yourself to disparate perspectives^[Knowledge and the reality to me are like diamonds: they have lots of faces, and to really understand the whole you need to look at lots of them.].
+Those are the "Aha!" moments that feels so exciting, satisfying and useful, and that you should cultivate by learning and practicing new stuff, exposing yourself to disparate perspectives[^1].

 I'm studying, practicing and thinking about functional programming, type systems and design for some time now, and one of the most interesting posts I've read so far is: **[How we used Category Theory to solve a problem in Java](http://techblog.realestate.com.au/how-we-used-category-theory-to-solve-a-problem-in-java/)** by Ken Scambler.
 It's especially interesting to me since I'm [studying Haskell](http://haskellbook.com/) and applying the concepts I'm learning in Java (when it's useful and practical).